VISIT OUR ART STORE ▶

 Willow charcoal

-I love using a blending stump to get even more softness.
-A small note of caution here: if you're working with watercolor paper, go easy when blending hard.
+The artist loves using a blending stump to get even more softness.
+A small note of caution here: if someone is working with watercolor paper, they should go easy when blending hard.

-You don't want to damage the paper surface.
-But it's an option you can explore gently.
+They don’t want to damage the paper surface.
+But it’s an option they can explore gently.

 Blend willow charcoal with a blending stump2

-Here's how I work with it.
-I make a mark on the paper using my willow stick.
-Then, I grab a flat watercolor brush and mix up some color.
+Here’s how the artist works with it.
+The artist makes a mark on the paper using their willow stick.
+Then, the artist grabs a flat watercolor brush and mixes up some color.

-I often use viridian green, but I keep the mixture light.
-That way, I can see how the watercolor is affected by the charcoal underneath.
+The artist often uses viridian green but keeps the mixture light.
+That way, the artist can see how the watercolor is affected by the charcoal underneath.

-Once I get my brush wet and drag the color out, I notice the willow charcoal doesn't have much movement on the paper.
+Once the artist gets the brush wet and drags the color out, the artist notices the willow charcoal doesn’t have much movement on the paper.

 Willow charcoal has little movement with viridian green

-But if I switch to something like lemon yellow, I get some interesting textures.
+But if the artist switches to something like lemon yellow, they get some interesting textures.

 Willow charcoal – lemon yellow combination